Brexit: More time needed to reach agreement, says Barnier

 Cabinet briefing

-Ms May briefed her senior ministers in an extended session of cabinet ahead of Wednesday’s European Council meeting at which it had initially been hoped to conclude the UK’s withdrawal deal.
+Mrs May briefed her senior ministers in an extended session of cabinet ahead of Wednesday’s crunch meeting.

-There was strong support from the cabinet ministers for Ms May’s insistence that any Brexit deal must maintain the integrity of the Union and cannot keep the UK indefinitely in a backstop customs arrangement, said Ms May’s spokesman.
-No minister indicated that they might be considering resigning over Brexit during the three-hour meeting.
+There was strong support from cabinet ministers for Mrs May’s insistence that any Brexit deal must maintain the integrity of the union and cannot keep the UK indefinitely in a backstop customs arrangement, said Mrs May’s spokesman.

 November summit